rabbitmq/rabbitmq-website/site/publishers.md

  * [Publisher confirmation](#data-safety) rate
  * [Connection churn](/connections.html#monitoring) rate
  * [Channel churn](/channels.html#monitoring) rate
- * Unroutabble dropped message rate
+ * Unroutable dropped message rate
- * Unrooutable returned message rate
+ * Unroutable returned message rate

 The publishing and confirmation rates are mostly self-explanatory.
 The churn rates are so important because they help detect applications that do not use connections or channels optimally and thus